sitegeist/Sitegeist.Silhouettes/README.md

 a fixed property name do not cover the case where properties with different names share similarities.

-The `Sitegeist.Silhuettes` package uses preconfigured property-configurations from the settings in multiple NodeTypes.
+The `Sitegeist.Silhouettes` package uses preconfigured property-configurations from the settings in multiple NodeTypes.
 This adds a way to centralize pererty-configuration for cases where mixins are not sufficient and settings shall be synchronized betweeen